Census Dots

 Multiracial

-Of the 180 places in Vermont, Highgate Springs is the 174th most populous.
+Highgate Springs is ranked the 179th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Highgate Springs was ranked the 174th most populous place in the 2020 Census.

 Highgate Springs's White Population